 According to a survey done by Vanguard and published on Marketwatch, one of the areas where retirees say they need the most help is income planning:

 The steps they find most challenging are those related to retirement income planning—how they will draw down their assets from sources like their 401(k), pension plans and personal investments.
 In other words, people struggle with creating a retirement paycheck.

 Your income needs and sources

 Next, you need to know what your sources of income will be in retirement.
-Most people will receive Social Security benefits, which when combined with income from their savings, will provide the bulk of their retirement income.
+Most people will receive Social Security benefits, which will provide the bulk of their retirement income when combined with income from their savings.
 Others may have income from a pension (they are increasingly rare), real estate, an annuity, or a small business.

 Here are a few of the simpler and most common approaches.
 Some people will use just one, whereas others will create a hybrid approach that combines two or more of them.
 Each has its pluses and minuses, which I will try to explain briefly.

 With this option, you would purchase an annuity with savings to generate the needed income.
 A life annuity is not an investment, per se’.
 It is an insurance product typically sold by an insurance company that guarantees that you will receive regular payments in some amount for as long as you live.
 The payment amounts vary based on various factors, mainly your age, how much you hand over to them, and what type of annuity you purchase.

 Because annuities can be structured to provide “guaranteed” lifetime income, they can address a major concern with some other strategies, like running out of money.